steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 * Add the additional destinations and source to the modulation matrix menus and the associated UI and MIDI scripts.
 * Increase the number of rows in the modulation matrix.
 * Add the parameters of the User Env as destinations to the modulation matrix menus and the associated MIDI script.
+* Copy the templates and resources from the [Example VST Preset](#example-vst-preset) to your macro page.
+* Copy the code of the UI and MIDI scripts from the [Example VST Preset](#example-vst-preset) into the corresponding scripts of your instrument.
+* Change the look of the modulation matrix to match the look of your instrument.

 [Jump to Top ](#creating-a-modulation-matrix)